UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 `git push --set-upstream origin <new-branch-name>`

-You shouldn't worry because git will remind you the command in the case you forget to specify it as you can see in the image.
+This command decides what the new branch will be called on the remote GitHub repo.
+It is recommended that you use the same name as you use locally, and using a different name is rarely necessary.
+You don't need to worry about remembering this command, because git will remind you in the case you forget to specify it as you can see in the image.

 ---